-Enjoy teaching cells to your fourth and fifth grade students!
-An introduction to cells for kids (as well as their organelles) helps elementary students understand processes like photosynthesis.
+Enjoy teaching cells for kids!
+An introduction to plant and animal cell organelles helps elementary students understand processes like photosynthesis.

 Ms. Sneed Considers Teaching Cells for Kids